Iran–Russia relations: Khamenei-Putin era

+Military and security cooperation

+Prior to the Iranian Revolution, Iran's air fleet was entirely Western-made, but by the early 2000s, its Air Force and civilian air fleet were increasingly becoming domestically and Russian-built, as the U.S. and Europe continued to maintain sanctions on Iran.
+Between 2000 and 2007, Russia became Iran's primary arms supplier, accounting for approximately 85% of the country's total military imports.
+During this period, Iran ranked as the third-largest recipient of Russian weapons, with deliveries valued at $1.96 billion—equivalent to 5.4% of Russia's total military exports.

-In May 2007 Iran was invited to join the Collective Security Treaty Organization, the Russia-based international treaty organization that parallels NATO.
+In May 2007 Iran was invited to join the Collective Security Treaty Organization (CSTO), the Russia-based international treaty organization that parallels NATO.
 The invitation came from the desk of then CSTO Secretary-General Nikolai Bordyuzha, who said that "the CSTO is an open organization.
 If Iran applies in accordance with our charter, we will consider the application."
 It was stated by a Western observer that the accession failed "basically due to the ayatollahs’ opposition to join a military bloc clearly dominated by a traditionally rival power of Iran such as Russia."
 Another Western observer points out that, like NATO, CSTO has a mutual defense treaty clause whereby attack against one is considered an attack against all and was concerned about the difficulty posed by a possible conflagration of the Iran-Israel variety.
+Iran never joined.
 In November 2014 Sluzhba Vneshney Razvedki head Sergey Naryshkin floated the idea of admitting Iran as an observer to the CSTO Parliamentary Assembly.

-In 2010, Iran's refusal to halt uranium enrichment led the UN to pass a new resolution, number 1929 to vote for new sanctions against Iran which bans the sale of all types of heavy weaponry (including missiles) to Iran.
-This resulted in the cancellation of the delivery of the S-300 system to Iran: In September 2010 Russian President Dmitry Medvedev signed a decree banning the delivery of S-300 missile systems, armored vehicles, warplanes, helicopters and ships to Iran.
-Mahmoud Ahmadinejad criticised Russia for kowtowing to the United States.
-As a result of the cancellation, Iran brought suit against Russia in Swiss court and in response to the lawsuit Russia threatened to withdraw diplomatic support for Iran in the nuclear dispute.
+In 2010, Iran's refusal to halt its uranium enrichment program led the UN to pass United Nations Security Council Resolution 1929, which imposed a new round of sanctions banning the sale of all types of heavy weaponry to Iran, including missiles.
+Russia voted in favour of the resolution.
+This resulted in the cancellation of the planned sale of the S-300 system to Iran in September 2010, and Russian president Dmitry Medvedev subsequently signed a decree banning the further delivery of armored vehicles, warplanes, helicopters, and ships to Iran.
+In response to the cancellation, Iran filed a lawsuit against Russia in a Swiss court in 2012.